SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-pasta-4-life/README.md

-PROJECT SETUP:
+# PROJECT SETUP:

--Clone the repo
+- Clone the repo
 - Create a database using render
   -Install project dependencies
   -Create .env file and add to gitignore
   -Create a new database

 MAKE: